The Educational Solar Showroom

 It took about an hour, but the Del Sol Energy kid’s were able to effectively build two solar ovens using an old pizza box, duct tape, tin foil and some glue.
 Not only were they able to complete this process with just a bit of assistance from their educator, all their ovens worked!
 Perhaps even more exciting was all of the kids enjoyed the kale chips their solar ovens cooked out in the powerful afternoon sun.
 At the bottom of the post, you can see full instructions on what we did to build our ovens.

 The Lessons Learned

 The science of solar energy is often seen as a bit elusive, we see panels and we know they work, but we aren’t quite sure how.
 And frequently, when we think solar, we jump to the commercial side of panels and solar companies.
 But, solar is much more than the Sunruns, Solar City, and Solar World.
 Solar power is truly sun power making a difference in how we manage daily tasks.
-Cooking, and eating, are something we are all familiar with.
-And when we can use household materials to do something that are used to doing every day, the science becomes a bit more tangible and relevant.
+Cooking, and eating are something we are all familiar with.
+And when we can use household materials to do something that is used to doing every day, science becomes a bit more tangible and relevant.
 Plus, teaching kids about solar and renewable energy is vitally important.
-And we all know we think through our stomachs – so, introducing renewable energy though food is a fun and easy way to promote using our natural resources to complete the tasks we do daily.
+And we all know we think through our stomachs – so, introducing renewable energy through food is a fun and easy way to promote using our natural resources to complete the tasks we do daily.
 Even more importantly, it is fun!
 Making a solar oven is something everyone can do at home with their kids.
 And maybe you don’t make kale chips – maybe it is toast, a pizza or maybe even an egg!
 The food options are numerous, but the lesson remains the same.